Georgia State University: Campus

-From Georgia State's days as a single building night school into the university it is today, Georgia State has built itself into the heart of urban Downtown Atlanta.
+From Georgia State's days as a single-building night school into the university it is today, Georgia State has built itself into the heart of urban Downtown Atlanta.
 Whereas the school's nickname—dating from the early 1960s—of "the Concrete Campus" was once a source of mild embarrassment, the name has been embraced by the university community.
 The university embraced the slogan, "a part of the city, not apart from the city" as its growth into Downtown Atlanta increased.
-This has led to the widening of sidewalks around the campus, and a focus on Decatur Street as becoming the "Main Street" of the campus.
+This has led to the widening of sidewalks around the campus and a focus on Decatur Street as becoming the "Main Street" of the campus.

 25 Park Place

-25 Park Place is a mixed use classroom and office building that houses a number of departments at Georgia State University.
-The building was previously the Trust Company of Georgia Building, and prior to Georgia State University acquiring the building was the SunTrust Bank Building.
+25 Park Place is a mixed-use classroom and office building that houses several departments at Georgia State University.
+The building was previously the Trust Company of Georgia Building, and before Georgia State University acquiring the building was the SunTrust Bank Building.
 The Georgia State University Foundation acquired the building in 2006 for $52 million.